Christmas celebrations muted in Delhi amid Omicron fears | Entertainment

 He said a lot of churches made extra efforts by holding early services last evening.

-''Even though churches were prepared to handle the situation keeping the Covid SOPs in mind, the overall environment is not very positive and vibrant,'' he said.
+''Even though churches were prepared to handle the situation keeping the Covid-related standard operating procedures in mind, the overall environment is not very positive and vibrant,'' he said.

 Father James Peter Raj of St Luke's Church in Defence Colony also said that fewer people attended the celebrations this year.